The case study is designed to test all the knowledge you have acquired so far in your studies.

 - Considerations for professional accountants in business.

 Each module has an accompanying webinar recapping your learning and offering scenarios with ethical dilemmas to help you develop your ethics and professional scepticism skills from an accountants' perspective.
+You must achieve a minimum of 70% but you are allowed to make unlimited attempts.

 Candidates are expected to review their understanding of ethics in their field with their employer at six-monthly intervals and apply their learning during their practical work experience.